1. Funding

 Second Prize

-By taking part in the summer training program of the NYO Canada.
+To be eligible for these prizes, classical music performers must take part in the summer training program of the NYO Canada.

 Michael Measures was a great music lover and engaged volunteer in Ottawa’s artistic community.
 Upon his death, he made a generous bequest to the Canada Council for the Arts so that it could provide development opportunities for young classical musicians and encourage public recognition of their achievements.